rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/Spells/Class - Spelgard Spell List.md

 You touch a willing creature to grant it the ability to see in the dark.

 - **cost:** description.

+### Detect Poison and Disease (Ritual)
+<div class="spell-tags">sacred holy recovery</div>
+*1st Circle*
+- **Execução:** 1 Action
+- **Alcance:** Self
+- **Duração:** 10 minutes
+___

+For the duration, you can sense the presence and location of poisons, poisonous creatures, and diseases within 30 feet of you.
+You also identify the kind of poison, poisonous creature, or disease in each case.
+The spell can penetrate most barriers, but is blocked by 1 foot of stone, 1 inch of common metal, a thin sheet of lead, or 3 feet of wood or dirt.

+{{pageNumber,auto}}
+\page

 ### Detectar Ameaças
 <div class="spell-tags">divination feral wild warmagic thaumaturgy arcane</div>